vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/markdown.md

 Try to use relative paths instead of absolute paths for internal links.

-- Relative paths are a valid links to the target files, and they can navigate correctly when browsing the source files in your editor or repository.
+- Relative paths are valid links to the target files, and they can navigate correctly when browsing the source files in your editor or repository.
-- Relative paths are consistent in different locales, so you don’t need to change the locale path when translating your content.
+- Relative paths are consistent in different locales, so you don't need to change the locale path when translating your content.
 - When using absolute paths, if the [base](https://v2.vuepress.vuejs.org/reference/config.html#base) of your site is not `"/"`, you will need to prepend the `base` manually or use [base helper](https://v2.vuepress.vuejs.org/guide/assets.html#base-helper).

 ::: tip